 Decreased renal function results in decreased clearance of ganciclovir from valganciclovir, and a corresponding increase in terminal half-life.
 Therefore, dosage adjustment is required for patients with impaired renal function.

-Hemodialysis reduces plasma concentrations of ganciclovir by about 50% following Valcyte administration.
-Adult patients receiving hemodialysis (CrCl < 10 mL/min) cannot use Valcyte tablets because the daily dose of Valcyte tablets required for these patients is less than 450 mg [see DOSAGE AND ADMINISTRATION and Use In Specific Populations].
+Hemodialysis reduces plasma concentrations of ganciclovir by about 50% following VALCYTE administration.
+Adult patients receiving hemodialysis (CrCl less than 10 mL/min) cannot use VALCYTE tablets because the daily dose of VALCYTE tablets required for these patients is less than 450 mg [see DOSAGE AND ADMINISTRATION and Use in Specific Populations].

-The pharmacokinetics of ganciclovir were evaluated following the administration of valganciclovir in 63 pediatric solid organ transplant patients aged 4 months to 16 years.
-In this study, patients received oral doses of valganciclovir (either Valcyte for oral solution or tablets) to produce exposure equivalent to an adult 900 mg dose [see DOSAGE AND ADMINISTRATION, ADVERSE REACTIONS, Use In Specific Populations, Clinical Studies].
+Pharmacokinetics in Pediatric Patients: The pharmacokinetics of ganciclovir were evaluated following the administration of valganciclovir in 63 pediatric solid organ transplant patients aged 4 months to 16 years, and in 16 pediatric heart transplant patients less than 4 months of age.
+In these studies, patients received oral doses of valganciclovir (either VALCYTE for oral solution or tablets) to produce exposure equivalent to an adult 900 mg dose [see DOSAGE AND ADMINISTRATION, ADVERSE REACTIONS, Use In Specific Populations, Clinical Studies].

 The pharmacokinetics of ganciclovir were similar across organ types and age ranges.
-Population pharmacokinetic modeling suggested that bioavailability was approximately 60%.
-Clearance was positively influenced by both body surface area and renal function.
+Based on a population pharmacokinetic evaluation, clearance is influenced by both body weight and renal function, while the central and peripheral volumes of distribution were influenced by weight [see DOSAGE AND ADMINISTRATION].
 The mean total clearance was 5.3 L/hr (88.3 mL/min) for a patient with creatinine clearance of 70.4 mL/min.
-The mean Cmax and AUC by age and organ type are listed in Table 12.
+The mean ganciclovir Cmax, AUC and half-life by age and organ type in studies using the pediatric valganciclovir dosing algorithm are listed in Table 13.
+Relative to adult transplant patients (Table 11), AUC values in pediatric patients were somewhat increased, but were within the range considered safe and effective in adults.

-by Age in Pediatric Solid Organ Transplant Patients
+Pharmacokinetics by Age in Pediatric Solid Organ Transplant Patientsa

 |AUC0-24h (μg•h/mL)||67.6 (13.0)||55.9 (12.1)||47.8 (12.4)|